The Holocaust in curricula: Context only

+Reporting by The Sunday Telegraph in 2026 recorded similar patterns in Qatar, where state-approved textbooks used in some international private schools omitted explicit reference to The Holocaust in sections on Nazi Germany and World War II.
+The textbooks summarized the aims and ideology of Adolf Hitler as "to establish a national army, unite the Germans, and reclaim German colonies," encouraged students to read his book Mein Kampf, and only vaguely referred to his "racist ideas."
+A teacher in one of these schools stated, "We are not allowed to mention Jews.
+The genocide didn't happen to them.
+It is like brainwashing," adding that "some Arabic students would even 'glorify' Hitler and write praise for him in their textbooks."

 No reference

 "No reference" is when neither the Holocaust as a term and event nor its context is mentioned in the curriculum.
 It is frequently the case in this category that curricula do not stipulate specific content for history teaching, but rather simply discuss the necessity and purpose of the school subjects of history or social studies and the teaching methods to be used.
 This is the case in Brunei Darussalam, Dominica, Fiji, Iceland and Thailand.

 Idiosyncrasies

 Several curricula do not entirely conform to any recognizable pattern and therefore require further explanation.
 These may be categorized as follows.

 Federal education systems

 One example is Switzerland, where education about the Holocaust is obligatory but not contained in the curricula of all regions and cantons because, as Davis and Rubinstein-Avila suggest, no constraints on how this event should be taught are imposed in the face of a complex national story; in Switzerland, for example, Jews were partially accepted as refugees, partly turned away at the border, and the banks collaborated with the Nazi regime.
 Here, a "self-reflexive approach" is taken to teaching about the Holocaust.
 The Brazilian Ministry of Education issues national guidelines which stipulate teaching about the Holocaust.
 However, these guidelines are not binding and function only as recommendations whose content can be adapted and extended locally.
 Curricula for the primary school level at age nine in Brazil are provided on a municipal level, whereas the provincial states determine curricula content for the secondary school level, while schools have the final decision over what is actually taught in classrooms.
 Following attacks on synagogues and Jewish cemeteries, Porto Alegre was the first municipality to introduce compulsory education about the Holocaust for all public schools in 2010.